Hywan/mnt.io/content/articles/2025-01-08-linked-chunk/index.md

 2. Topological order: it's a more global order from the federation point of view.

-The problem is: topological order is used by pagination, whilst sync ordering is used by sync.
+The problem is: topological order is used by pagination, whilst sync order is used by sync.
 There is no canonical way to reconcile both orderings.
 Put in other terms: given an event, it's **impossible** to always know whether it should be _before_ or _after_ another event.
 The answer depends on how the event has been fetched.
+If you want to learn more, I beg you to read [<cite>Message order in Matrix: right now, we are deliberately inconsistent</cite>][orders], from another excellent developer and colleague Andy Balaam.

 That's enough details to understand the problem.